-- Storage Account.
-An Azure Storage Account used to host Microsoft Azure file shares.
+- Azure storage account.
+A storage account that's used to host file shares.

 - Azure Files.
-A serverless cloud file share that provides the cloud endpoint of a sync relationship with Azure File Sync.
-Files in an Azure file share can be accessed directly with Server Message Block (SMB) or the FileREST protocol.
+A serverless cloud file share that provides the cloud endpoint of a sync relationship by using Azure File Sync.
+Files in an Azure file share can be accessed directly with Server Message Block (SMB) or FileREST protocol.

 - Sync groups.
-Logical groupings of Azure file shares and servers running Windows Server.
-Sync groups are deployed into Storage Sync Service, which registers servers for use with Azure File Sync and contain the sync group relationships.
+Logical groupings of Azure file shares and servers that run Windows Server.
+Sync groups are deployed into Storage Sync Service, which registers servers for use with Azure File Sync and contains the sync group relationships.

 - Azure File Sync agent.
 This is installed on Windows Server machines to enable and configure sync with cloud endpoints.

 - Windows Servers.
 On-premises or cloud-based Windows Server machines that host a file share that syncs with an Azure file share.

 - Azure Active Directory.
 The Azure Active Directory (Azure AD) tenant that's used for identity synchronization across Azure and on-premises environments.

 - Hosting file shares that need to be accessible from cloud and on-premises environments.

 - Synchronizing data between multiple on-premises data stores with a single cloud-based source.